Mark Dawson and his Self-Publishing Formula have made a buzz amongst indie authors in the self-publishing industry.

 This course works ideally for authors that have multiple books written and published.

-If you have just one or two books, you will not get the same results as someone who has ten books and can leverage those titles through perma-free giveaways and running multiple ads.
+If you have just one or two books, you will not get the same results as someone who has ten books and can leverage those titles through perma-free giveaways and running ads on other platforms such as BookBub.

 But regardless of how much you can spend, setting up Amazon ads for your book platform is one of the top recommended tools to invest in.